vaibhavsagar/presentations/how-to-stop-writing-haskell/presentation.md

 ## Haskell is not trendy (anymore)

 - Other, newer, languages: Rust, Lean, TypeScript, etc.
-- Stuck in a weird place
+- Neither trendy enough nor niche enough

 ## Haskell avoids "success at all costs"